jgoelen/graphite-spring-boot-starter/README.md

 graphite.enabled=true
 ```

-Host and UDP port of the Graphite server.
+Host and port of the Graphite server.

 ```
 graphite.host=graphite.server.io